What is the FairLife Charity

 Fair trading is defined in dictionaries as the act of trading legally, fairly and honestly.
 It is most valuable when one group is much weaker than the other (such as you dealing with a bank).
 By trading fairly the stronger group chooses not to exploit the weaker one.

-It means an end to sneaky fees and rip-off penalty charges.
+Over time the FairLife Mark will bring an end to sneaky fees and rip-off penalty charges.
 An end to profiting from people's misfortunes and vulnerabilities.
 Many good firms want to rid their industry of these practises, but to do it they need your help (see About/Why it's Needed).

 Three things the FairLife Mark does not say: